ArchontisKostis/fire-alarm-arduino/README.md

 9. Click the "Upload" button in the Arduino IDE to upload the code to your Arduino board.

-Once the upload process is complete, the code will be running on your Arduino board and the fire alarm system will be ready for use.
+Once the upload process is complete, the code will be running on your Arduino board and the fire alarm system will be ready for use (assuming you have assembled the hardware components according to the circuit diagram).

 ## Further Reading